SENSUIKAN!

 18 April 1942: The First Bombing of Japan:

-Vice Admiral (later Fleet Admiral) William F. ("Bull") Halsey's Task Force 16 USS HORNET (CV-8), cruisers, destroyers and an oiler accompanied by the USS ENTERPRISE (CV-6), cruisers, destroyers and another oiler approach to within 668 nautical miles of Japan.
+Vice Admiral (later Fleet Admiral) William F. ("Bull") Halsey's Task Force 16 USS HORNET (CV-8), cruisers, destroyers and an oiler accompanied by USS ENTERPRISE (CV-6), cruisers, destroyers and another oiler approach to within 668 nautical miles of Japan.
 Led by LtCol (later Gen/Medal of Honor) James H. Doolittle, 16 Army North American B-25 "Mitchell" twin-engine bombers of the 17th Bomb Group takeoff from Captain (later Admiral) Marc A. Mitscher's carrier HORNET and strike targets in Tokyo, Yokohama, Osaka, Nagoya and Kobe.

 E of the Bonin Islands.
-The I-21 is enroute from Japan to Truk.
-Headquarters, Combined Fleet orders the I-21 and the other submarines to intercept Task Force 16, but they are unable to make contact.
+I-21 is enroute from Japan to Truk.
+Headquarters, Combined Fleet orders I-21 and the other submarines to intercept Task Force 16, but they are unable to make contact.

 27 April 1942: